Advantaged/GPU-Acceleration-Standard/README.md

 ---

-## 5. System Architecture & Kernel Strategy
+## 6. System Architecture & Kernel Strategy
-In modern Linux (Torvalds' current strategy), drivers are often modular.
-This allows using optimized kernels like `linux-cachyos-server` while swapping the graphics modules (Mesa) independently.
+In modern Linux, drivers are modular.
+This allows using optimized kernels like `linux-cachyos-server` while swapping the graphics modules (Mesa) independently in the user space.

 * **Bootloader:** `limine` (Faster init via `lz4` compression).
 * **Filesystem:** `zfs` (Maximum data integrity).
-* **Desktop:** `KDE Plasma` (Optimized for hardware interaction).
+* **Desktop:** `KDE Plasma` (Native vector graphics and superior Wayland support).

 ---

-> **ISO 9001 Note:** Always use `libva-utils` to audit the system after any major kernel or driver update to ensure the "VLD" entrypoints remain active.
+> **Administrative Note:** Always use `libva-utils` to audit the system after any major kernel or driver update to ensure the "VLD" entrypoints remain active.

 ---